Inga Naan Thaan Kingu

-Inga Naan Thaan Kingu is a 2024 Indian Tamil-language action comedy film directed by Anand Narayan, written by Ezhichur Aravindan and produced by Gopuram Films.
-The film stars Santhanam, alongside Priyalaya (in her acting debut), and Thambi Ramaiah in the lead roles.
-Vivek Prasanna, Bala Saravanan, Munishkanth, Lollu Sabha Maaran, Swaminathan, Cool Suresh, Lollu Sabha Seshu and Manobala appear in the supporting roles.
+Inga Naan Thaan Kingu is a 2024 Indian Tamil-language action comedy film directed by Anand Narayan and written by Ezhichur Aravindan.
+Produced by G. N. Anbu Chezhiyan and Sushmita Anbuchezhian under Gopuram Films, the film stars Santhanam, Priyalaya (in her lead debut), and Thambi Ramaiah, while Vivek Prasanna, Bala Saravanan, Munishkanth, Lollu Sabha Maaran, Swaminathan, Cool Suresh, Lollu Sabha Seshu and Manobala appear in supporting roles.

 The soundtrack and background score were composed by D. Imman, while the cinematography and editing were handled by Om Narayan and M. Thiyagarajan.
-The title is inspired by Rajinikanth's dialogue from Jailer.
+The title is inspired by a dialogue from Jailer (2023).
 The film was extensively shot in Chennai.

-Inga Naan Thaan Kingu was released in theatres on 17 May 2024 and began streaming on Amazon Prime Video from 28 June 2024.
+Inga Naan Thaan Kingu was released in theatres on 17 May 2024.

 Plot

 Vetrivel is an orphan who works as a matchmaker and also wants to get wealthy quickly.
 He uses his broker to find a potential bride.
 A wealthy Rathnapuri Zamindar, Vijayakumar is introduced to him by his marriage broker.
 In a surprising change of events, he weds Thenmozhi, Rathinapuri Zamin's daughter, right away.

 Following the marriage, Vetrivel learns that the zamindar has lost everything, including the palace, and is deeply in-debt of ₹10 crore.
 Now that he has no other choice, he must move to his apartment with his wife, brother-in-law, and father-in-law.
 Due to this betrayal, he is upset with his spouse and in-laws.
 Zamindar and Vetri's brother-in-law Bala cause misunderstandings by using Vetri's money without consulting him, which only makes Vetri angrier.
 One day, Vetri receives an invitation from his boss, Amalraj, to the workplace party with his family.
 During the celebration, Zamindar and Bala start a disturbance with Vetri's boss Amalraj, causing Vetri to lose his job.
 As a result, he drives their in-laws out of the house.

 Meanwhile, in Bombay, a terrorist group led by Baski, a doppelgänger for Vetri's boss Amalraj, is preparing an attack in several locations in Chennai.
 Praveena, Vetri's neighbour, is a hooker who entices Baski to her apartment.
 In an attempt to win Vetri's forgiveness, Bala and Zamindar bring Baski to their flat after mistaking him for Vetri's boss, Amalraj.
 Unable to evade them, Baski had to go to their house.
 He gets electrocuted as he turns on the bathroom light switch to use the restroom.
 The family smashes him hard with wooden blocks, and Baski instantly passes away there.
 Praveena witnesses this, at which point Thenmozhi threatens to have Praveena join them for her involvement in the crime.